Angelic Micro, 28 pcs.

 – liver tumors (benign and malignant);

-– hormone-dependent malignancies or hormone-dependent precancerous conditions (if the patient is known to have such conditions/diseases, this is a contraindication to the use of Angelik Micro)
+– hormone-dependent malignant tumors or hormone-dependent precancerous diseases (if it is known that the patient has such conditions/diseases, this is a contraindication to the use of the drug Angeliq Micro)

 – cholelithiasis;